TownOfBabel/townofbabel.github.io/README.md

 # Town of Babel
 March 34th of 2020, the town had just finished building the tallest tower the world had seen.
-When lil' Frump decides to check up on an owed payment, the tower's effects cause chaos to ensue.&nbsp
+When lil' Frump decides to check up on an owed payment, the tower's effects cause chaos to ensue.&nbsp;

 ## Team:
 #### Lead Designers: